Pseudogonatodes manessi

 Pseudogonatodes manessi is a species of lizard in the family Sphaerodactylidae.
 The species is endemic to Venezuela.

 Etymology

 The specific name, manessi is in honor of American herpetologist Scott Jay Maness (1948–1981), who died fighting a wildfire in Florida.

 Geographic range

-P. manessi is found in the Venezuelan states of Aragua and Miranda.
+Pseudogonatodes manessi is found in the Venezuelan states of Aragua and Miranda.

+Habitat

+The preferred natural habitat of Pseudogonatodes manessi is forest, at altitudes of 500–1,330 m.

 Description

-P. manessi may attain a snout-to-vent length (SVL) of 38 mm.
+Pseudogonatodes manessi may attain a snout-to-vent length (SVL) of 38 mm.
 Dorsally, it is dark brown.
 Ventrally, it is dark gray.